-- Notice of this public hearing was published in the Long Beach Press Telegram and Grunion Gazette on February 16, 2023 - Notices were also provided and posted at all City libraries and posted at City Hall.
-The public hearing notice was posted on the Department's website and distributed through the City's LinkLB email blast system and Noise Element interested parties list.
+- Notice of this public hearing was published in the Long Beach Press Telegram and Grunion Gazette by May 23, 2023. - Notices were also provided and posted at all City libraries and posted at City Hall.
+The public hearing notice was posted on the DV Department's website and distributed through the City's LinkLB email blast system and Noise Element interested parties list.